Work v. uni: what to expect

 Will you have to leave home?

-Work: Depending on where your scheme is based, you may need to move away from home into private rented accommodation – though it’s likely that your employer will give you support with this.
+Apprenticeship: Depending on where your apprenticeship is based, you may need to move away from home into private rented accommodation – though it’s likely that your employer will give you support with this.
 On the plus side, this should mean you have a reasonable amount of living space, privacy and independence.

 Uni: Most students live either in halls or in private rented accommodation, though the proportion of students who stay at home is growing.
 Halls can be sociable but noisy; private renting gives you more independence and more control over who you live with, but also calls for more organisation.